sharktacos/OpenColorIO-configs/docs/Unreal.md

 3. **Unreal** Create new folder "staticMeshes" in Content Browser, double click to go in it.
 Open File Explorer and drag in asset folder (containing the mesh and textures).
 "Import All"
 4. **Unreal** Connect the maps to the material, save it.
 5. **Unreal** Make Folder called "shared" and move the shader there as Substance_base_mtl.
 Make material instance.
+6. **Unreal** Drag in folder, set option to "Create Material Instances" and pick the instance (not the parent) for the base.
+No overrides.
+Press "import all"
+7. filter for ORM and select them.
+Right-click menu *asset actions > bulk editvia property matrix*.
+Select all and uncheck sRGB. (any way to do this with OCIO?)

 Try Exporting Maya standard rather than AiStandard, try embed media on lambert https://issues.unrealengine.com/issue/UE-36286